IT STALLS AFTER SOMETIMES AFTER ITS BEEN RUNNING FOR A FEW MINUTES

-It stalls after sometimes after its been running for a few minutes. and when i am at stop signs or red lights. it stalls less when i disconect the cruise control module. often it accelerates and sounds as if the truck was fixing to just take off. also it used alot more gas
+My 2004 dodge ram 1500 slt stalls and occasionally accelerates.
+When I disconnect the cruise control module it runs somewhat better.
+And when I am at stop signs or red lights.
+It stalls less when I disconect the cruise control module.
+Often it accelerates and sounds as if the truck was fixing to just take off.
+Also it used alot more gas

 There could be a vacuum or exhaust leak, some cruise controls use engine vacuum to modulate the throttle and a vacuum leak would also explain a problem with stalling.
 So look for a vacuum leak by listening for a sucking air or hissing sound under the hood and try to locate any possible vacuum leaks.
 If there is an exhaust leak near an O2 sensor especially.
 The O2 sensor will the the computer that the air/fuel ratio is lean and to richen it by adding gas.
 A failed O2 sensor or an exhaust leak that allws air to get near an O2 ensor will cause gas milage, surgin and sometimes stalling problems.
 You might also check the intake and exhaust tracts for blockages.